 Uluru-Kata Tjuta (NT)

-The Ultimate in Australian ‘Outback’ experiences, Uluru-Kata Tjuta National Park is home to Uluru (also known as Ayers Rock) and the Kata Tjuta – the 36 red-rock domes that make up “The Olgas” formation.
+The Ultimate in Australian ‘Outback’ experiences, Uluru-Kata Tjuta National Park is home to Uluru (also known as Ayers Rock – one of the top Australia tourist attractions) and the Kata Tjuta – the 36 red-rock domes that make up “The Olgas” formation.
 Located 450km from the nearest town of Alice Springs, both are located in the heart of the Northern Territory’s arid “Red Centre”.
 Uluru is sacred to indigenous Australians and is thought to have started forming around 550 million years ago.
 You can fly into Uluru from most major airports in Australia, although there are limited accommodation options available in the Park itself so make sure you check availability before booking flights!

 Daintree National Park (QLD)